 Activities include over 15 exercise modes including running, biking, swimming and weights, so you can enjoy plenty of stats in the Fitbit app while comparing to your active friends.
 It also tracks your cardio fitness level.

 But because the Versa is a smartwatch, it doesn’t have standalone GPS tracking.
 So if you go for a run and want accurate data, you’ll need to bring your phone with you.

 For runners, this somewhat defeats the purpose of having a watch with music storage capabilities.
 On the other hand, the Versa is $100 less than the Ionic.
 So if you like Fitbits and want to stick with the brand, this is a good value-based option.

 - Good battery life

 - No built-in GPS

 8. Apple Watch Series 3

-The Apple Watch is always a top pick for any avid Apple users, so if you have an iPhone this may be a good fit for you.
+The Apple Watch is always a top pick for Apple users, so if you have an iPhone this may be a good fit for you.

 Apple Pay is installed as well for easy payment on the go.
 Again, if you have LTE version, you can use Siri to find out anything you need to know from the weather to current news, to changing your music.

 Battery life is going to vary by how you use the watch.
 Cellular use and GPS will drain the battery quicker.
 Overall the battery life is adequate but not as good as Garmin’s and other GPS watches.